haihala/haihala.github.io/src/lib/posts/wag-pre-polish-update.md

 parts the churn has been manageable, but there are high level architecture differences that clearly stem from how the project started in Bevy 0.5.
-I have a sneaking suspicion that when I finally get around to netcode, I may have to get the rework done with, as there are clear problems with consisteny in the current setup.
+I have a sneaking suspicion that when I finally get around to netcode, I may have to get the rework done with, as there are clear problems with consistency in the current setup.

 # Next up